Insider Q&A: CIA's chief technologist's cautious embrace of generative AI

 A former Silicon Valley CEO who helmed successful startups, Mulchandani was named to the job in 2022 after a stint at the Pentagon’s Joint Artificial Intelligence Center.

-Among projects he oversees: A ChatGPT-like generative AI application that draws on open-source data (meaning unclassified, public or commercially available).
+Among agency projects: A ChatGPT-like generative AI application that draws on open-source data (meaning unclassified, public or commercially available).
 Thousands of analysts across the 18-agency U.S. intelligence community use it.
 Other CIA projects that use large-language models are, unsurprisingly, secret.

 This Associated Press interview with Mulchandani has been edited for length and clarity.